 The IPA played a critical role in the General Comment and has written the summary for easy understanding and distribution.
 It is currently being translated into Spanish, Portuguese and Chinese.
 A children's version will also be available shortly.

-If you would like to translate the document into another language please contact Reece Wilson at email@example.com.
+If you would like to translate the document into another language please contact Reece Wilson using the form below.